peteseta/physics-ia/main.typ

       [Diameter, tension, age, and other material properties of the string], [Different material properties of the string may change its harmonic composition.], [The same high E string tuned to the standard $E = 329.63 "Hz"$ will be used for all the experiments.
-By extension, the density will be kept constant by performing data collection in the same air-conditioned room (set to 23 ºC)], [Guitar body and electronics],
+This will also control the density of the string, as data collection is performed in the same room with ambient temperature 23 ºC.], [Guitar body and electronics],
       [To minimize random error from the frequency response imparted by the pickups and guitar body.],